 Silymarin was also found to be completely effective if given to animals within ten minutes of exposure to the poison.
 When given within twenty-four hours it still prevented death and greatly reduced the amount of liver damage.

 Silymarin also protects against liver damage from dangerous solvents such as carbon tetrachloride and ethanol (alcohol).

 Silymarin has been used in treating hepatic disorders in humans.
 A German medical study found that liver function in patients with chronic hepatitis improved after three months of therapy with silymarin.

 A later study reported on the use of 420 milligrams of silymarin daily in patients with cirrhosis of the liver.
 Of twenty people followed for six to thirty-six months, ten were definitely improved and four had deteriorated.

-The results of numerous studies suggest that silymarin not only protects liver cells by preventing the actions of toxic substances but also stimulates protein synthesis to accelerate the production and regeneration of liver cells.
+Results of numerous studies suggest silymarin not only protects liver cells by preventing actions of toxic substances but also stimulates protein synthesis to accelerate production and regeneration of liver cells.